 - Pour filling into pie crust.
 Place a fine-mesh sieve over the pie crust base, and pass caramel through the sieve directly into the base to remove any lumps.
 Smooth surface with an offset spatular.
 Cover in plastic wrap touching the surface of the pie.
 Smooth out as much as you can.
 Refrigerate pie for a minimum of 4 hours, or overnight to set.

 - Whip cream and decorate.
 In a medium bowl, whip cream to firm peaks.
 Spoon the cream over the caramel filling in a swirl.
-Toss pecans with salted sea salt and sprinkle over cream.
-Serve chilled.
+Toss pecans with sea salt and sprinkle over cream.
+Serve pie chilled.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.

 I don't recommend freezing the pie as the texture of the caramel filling will change.
 Tip 1: Don't overwork the dough, as this causes the gluten to activate and will lead to a tough pastry.
 TIP 2: Chill the dough before baking.
 It's essential to re-chill the dough once rolled into the pie pan.
 A soft dough will cause the sides to shrink.
 TIP 3: Bake the pie crust until golden brown.
 TIP 4: Cook the pastry cream for long enough.
 When you see those bubbles, it has to cook for at least a minute to ensure the eggs are cooked properly.
-TIP 5: Don't skimp on the chill time if you want the filling to set.
+TIP 5: Don't skimp on the chill time if you want the filling to set properly.